 ECKERT CRANE DAYS is the acknowledgement of the gift of Sandhill Cranes who profoundly announce the arrival of Spring to the Surface Creek area of Delta County.
 It is an attitude . . . a state of mind.

 But the singular voice of the Crane is a much larger affirmation of a connection to a species far older than our own.
 Cranes are ancient birds that offered announcements of Spring long before the appearance of human species that was just developing (my apologies to creationists – just kidding about that one, actually).
 These magnificent birds remind us of a rich legacy that is owned by the ears and eyes and hearts and minds of all those who have the capacity to receive such treasures.

 We should thank the Grand Mesa for giving these birds pause before trying to spiral over the mountain.
-We celebrate the many already pregnant females – who with their mates are anxious to leave – reject, actually – the grand chorus with which they arrived here for a quiet duet on a fiercely defended nesting ground to raise at least one colt, or two . . . if the food and weather and predators agree.
+We celebrate the many already-pregnant females who, with their mates, are anxious to leave here and, in a few days, the grand chorus with whom they arrived.
+They are anxious to become quiet duos fiercely defending solitary nesting ground to raise at least one colt, or, unlikely, two . . . if the food and weather and predators agree.

 In 2002 when we created Eckert Crane Days we were looking to create events to celebrate this stop on the Sandhill Cranes northward migration.
 But now I feel differently about Eckert Crane Days.

-This year I tend to see Eckert Crane Days as an OPEN HOUSE to which all are invitedby the Cranes themselves, as they have always done, to come see the Cranes land and leave Fruitgrowers Reservoir (and yes, even celebrate those Cranes who bypass us to land near Delta or Montrose instead.)
+I now see Eckert Crane Days as an OPEN HOUSE to which all are invited by the Cranes themselves, as they have always done, to come see the Cranes land and leave Fruitgrowers Reservoir (and yes, even celebrate those Cranes who bypass us to land near Delta or Montrose instead.)

 . . . .
-And sketch and photograph and write and sing and feel frivolous and profound and instill this ancient ritual into your hearts. – And find your own stories to tell about the Sandhill Cranes.
+And sketch and photograph and write and feel frivolous and profound, and instill this ancient ritual into your hearts. – And find your own stories to tell about the Sandhill Cranes.